Bargain Travel Europe Guide destinations Europe Budget Travel vacations literature history image

 The museums are mostly private operations and all have modest admission fees ranging to 2 to 5 Euro.
 That can add up a bit if you want to see all of them, but you can get a "Pass 1815" from the tourism bureau for 6 museums.
 They are located primarily along the road from Brussels to Charleroi (Chaussée de Charleroi).
 Without a car, Waterloo can be reached by bus from Brussels' south rail station Gare du Midi and takes about 40 minutes.
 Waterloo can also be reached by train from Brussels or Charleroi but the station is on the far side of town and requires a bus or taxi to get to the various attractions. © Bargain Travel Europe

-Find best hotel deals in Waterloo
+Find best hotel and travel deals in Belgium on TripAdvisor

 Best Western Wavre Hotel Walloon-Brabant and County House Brussels